jentery/dh150/index.md

 ### Motivates

-As part of "synthesis" in [the 20 m's](#the-20-ms), I encourage you to consider what motivates people to attend and return to a work.
+As part of "synthesis" in [the 20 m's](#the-20-ms), you may want to consider what motivates people to attend and return to a work.
 Here are some ways to approach such motivation:

 * Describe the work as a community, network, or social experience.
 What brought or brings people to it?
 * Describe the work as an embodied experience.
 What's pleasurable (or not) about it?
 * Describe why people might want to research the work.
 What about it rewards study?

-"Motivates" prompts considerations of *traction*.
+Motivation prompts considerations of *traction*.

 ---

 ### Morphed

 Coming soon.